CiscoDevNet/dnac-samples-aradford/tools/postman/README.md

 #Getting Started
 After the import has completed, you will need to select the environment.
 You will notice there are two options.
 * DNAC-Sandbox.postman_environment - this is a base environment that just talks to DNAC on port 443.
-* DNAC-Sandbox Proxy.postman_environment - this talks to a proxy.
+* DNAC-SandboxProxy.postman_environment - this talks to a proxy.
 The reason for doing this is that devnetuser is read-only so has no way to execute PUT/POST/DELETE

 Once you have done this, you need to first run the request to get a Ticket.
 This request is in the **1.Ticket folder**.